For starters, this is my very first SOG knife. Somehow, I've never bought any of their products. Partly

 Blade- Recondo's 5 inches long, hollow ground, bead blasted blade is made of BG-42 hardened at 62-64 HRC.
 Though later SOG representative at Bladeforums stated that they're aiming at 62 HRC, and that's what is stamped on the blade.
 As I've mentioned above, the blade was quite dull out of the box, unable to slice free hanging paper.

 About the grind, I think this is worth mentioning, for that you won't see the details on the pictures.
-Like I've mentioned Recondo is not chisel grind, however the edge on it is.
+Like I've mentioned Recondo is not a chisel edge grind, however the edge on it is.
 In other words, both sides on the blade are saber ground, but the edge is sharpened only from one side.
-So, this is not a V grind.
+So, this is not a V grind edge.
 I'm not sure why would SOG choose this approach, may be the penetration and(or) production costs?
 Also, as you can see on the pictures, the tip on the Recondo is very narrow, to maximize the penetration potential.
 However again, high hardness, and the thin tip, not sure how it will behave under heavy stress.
 Basically that's it about specifics and advantages.
 Last weekend I have conducted some stabbing experiments using 7 different knives.
 I'll post the results later, but as expected recondo performed very well.
 Basically it outperformed practically everything, and wherever it [recondo] lost to other blades was partly because of its weight, Recondo is too light compared to Strider MH or CRK Project II for example.
 However the subject for stabbing was the phone book, which is not the hardest thing obviously.
 Which in turn means that when stabing the wood or any other, harder materials the behavior may vary, and the variation(s) may be very significant, including permanent damage, in simple words broken blades :).

 Because of this very narrow specialization, many drawbacks and basically limitations are imposed :( That's a bad part in case you were planning to use your Recondo for something other than knife fighting or punhcing holes :)